 “Meaningful access requires us to ask not only, ‘Who belongs?’ but also, ‘How do we know?’
 Whose knowledge and leadership is foregrounded?
 Whose labors are employed in creating access and how are these labors compensated?”

 –Aimi Hamraie, “Beyond Accommodation: Disability, Feminist Philosophy, and the Design of Everyday Academic Life.”

-The 2019 Accessibility Guide for the Conference on College Composition and Communication (CCCC) was created by John Grant, Ya-Huei Chen, and Noel Tague.
-This guide offers information for navigating the physical conference locations, and notes other locations in the city (such as restaurants and sites of interest).
-Although some suggestions are specific to the city, this guide can also serve as a model for how conference organizers might reach out to their attendees in order to make the conference experience as accessible as possible.
+The two access guides linked above offer information for navigating physical conference locations, and note other lints of interest (such as restaurants and local attractions).
+These guides can serve as models for how conference organizers might reach out to their attendees in order to make the conference experience as accessible as possible.

 Event organizers may wonder how to approach presenters about making their presentations accessible.
 Kelly George’s letter to presenters at the symposium “Disability and Change: Fault Lines, Intersections, & Action” at Temple University provides one model.
 This is not meant to serve as “the best” or “the only” way to give presenters such guidelines.
 Rather, this is one example of how such a letter might be framed.